Ayush-Pujari-07/market-competitor-researcher/README.md

 - Python 3.11 or higher
 - MongoDB instance
-- OpenAI API key
+- OpenAI API key (for GPT-4 and embeddings)
-- EXA API key
+- EXA API key (for web search capabilities)
 - Redis (for caching)
+- Docker and Docker Compose (for running services)

 ## Environment Setup